arafatm/learn-phoenixonrails/readme.md

 - `mix phx.server`      # To start the server
 - `mix test`

-### 16. Directory structure and mix.exs

-- `_build` is where `mix` puts your compiled code.
-Don’t edit this directory directly, and don’t check into source code.
-- `deps` is where `mix` puts the source code for your app’s dependencies.
-Like `_build`, this shouldn’t be edited directly nor stored in source control.
-- `lib` contains your source code - the equivalent of Rails’s `app`.
-You’ll spend most of your time in `lib` when developing a Phoenix app.
-- `assets` is where you’ll put everything related to your front-end assets, like JavaScript and CSS files.
-- `config` keeps - you guessed it - your app’s config.
-- `priv` keeps (from the docs) “resources that are necessary in production but are not directly part of your source code”.
-This includes things like database migrations and translation files.
-- `test` keeps your test files.
-Elixir tests use [ExUnit](https://hexdocs.pm/ex_unit/1.12/ExUnit.html) by default, while Rails apps are typically tested using [Minitest](https://github.com/minitest/minitest) or [RSpec](https://rspec.info/).

 <details><summary><a href="https://medium.com/@a4word/continuous-testing-with-elixir-ddc1107c5cc0">Continuous Testing with Elixir.
 There is great power in having your… | by Andrew Forward | Medium</a></summary>
 - <a href='https://github.com/arafatm/learn-phoenixonrails/commit/9c3b262'>:ship: 9c3b262</a> Upgrade mix_test_watch to 1.1 (latest)
 - `mix deps.get` # [diff](https://github.com/arafatm/learn-phoenixonrails/commit/ae8e158)
 - <a href='https://github.com/arafatm/learn-phoenixonrails/commit/77fc1be'>:ship: 77fc1be</a> Clear terminal on each test run
 - `mix test.watch`
 ```diff
 diff --git a/pensive/mix.exs
 @@ -50,7 +50,7 @@ defmodule Pensive.MixProject do